-In the smooth and beautiful hills of southern York County, Pennsylvania, you’ll find 3,500 acres of land that makes up Codorus State Park.
-Get out and enjoy wetlands, forests and fields that are full of wildlife.
-This park also features not only the Codorus Creek, but also Lake Marburg, which takes up 1,275 acres and gives park visitors 26 miles of incredible shoreline to explore.
-Lake Marburg is a popular spot for bird watching as well, and you’ll get to see all kinds of species, including the famous bald eagle in addition to some migratory birds.
+For those looking for water-based recreational activities, there are many options.
+The park is home to Codorus Creek and Lake Marburg, which takes up 1,275 acres and gives park visitors 26 miles of incredible shoreline to explore.
 You can bet that here at the lake there’s also lots of swimming, boating, and fishing opportunities during the summer when temperatures rise into the 80’s.
+Lake Marburg is also a popular spot for bird watching as well, and you’ll get to see all kinds of species, including the famous bald eagle and some migratory birds.
 Don’t be fooled though, summer isn’t the only great time to visit.
-There is an abundance of fun activities in the winter time too, from snowmobiling and skiing, to ice skating and sledding.
+There is an abundance of fun activities in the wintertime, too, from snowmobiling and skiing to ice skating and sledding.

 RV Rentals in Codorus State Park